Ajay-Devcenter/stripe-payments-demo/README.md

     cp .env.example .env

 Update `.env` with your own [Stripe API keys](https://dashboard.stripe.com/account/apikeys) and any other configuration details.
-These environment variables are loaded and used in [`config.js`](config.js), where you can review and edit other options such as the app currency and your Stripe account country.
+These environment variables are loaded and used in [`server/node/config.js`](config.js), where you can review and edit other options such as the app currency and your Stripe account country.

-Install dependencies using npm:
+Install dependencies using npm in the `server/node/` directory:

     npm install